KyloIO/kylo-docs/installation/ClouderaDockerSandboxDeploymentGuide.rst

 ===========================================

 EC2 instance can get expensive to run.
-If you don’t plan to use the sandbox for a period of time we recommend shutting down the EC2 instance.
+If you don’t plan to use the sandbox for a period of time, we recommend shutting down the EC2 instance.
 Here are instructions on how to safely shut down the Cloudera sandbox and CoreOS host.